 Protein Changes In A Plant-Based Diet: Can Different Protein Sources Have Negative Effects?

 Let’s examine soy protein concentrate, potato protein, and soy protein isolate.
 Can these different protein sources affect you negatively?
 You bet they can.
+These are not the same kinds of protein you get from good high protein vegetables.

 Soy Protein Concentrate — Food marketing companies celebrated soy-based foods as alternative sources of protein and for their healthy fat content for years.
 However, soy plant proteins may have negative effects like hormonal disturbances.
 Furthermore, the lectins in soy might cause reactions in your organs.3